Cyr-Ch/energy-forecasting-bench/README.md

 2. **Install dependencies**: Install all required packages from `requirements.txt`.

-3. **Download dataset**: Download a small subset of the ECL dataset using the download tool.
+3. **Download dataset**: Download the ETT dataset using the download tool.

-4. **Train model**: Train a PatchTST baseline model on the ECL dataset with default hyperparameters.
+4. **Train model**: Train a PatchTST baseline model on the ETT dataset with default hyperparameters.

 5. **Evaluate and report**: Evaluate the trained model and generate a leaderboard CSV file.